ccchhpp/joshijamclub/README.md

 ## Add or edit an event

-Events live in [`src/content/events`](src/content/events).
-Open that folder and follow its README for a copy-and-edit template.
+Events are set in [`src/content/events`](src/content/events).

-The main steps are:
+Steps:

 1. Copy `src/content/events/EVENT_TEMPLATE.mdx.example` and rename the copy with an `.mdx` ending.
 2. Fill in the event information at the top of the new file.
 3. Put the event image at `public/events/your-event-name/banner.png`.
 4. Write the event details below the second `---` line.

 The filename controls the page address.
-For example, `summer-cupsleeve.mdx` creates `/events/summer-cupsleeve/`.
+For example, `summer-event.mdx` creates `/events/summer-event/`.

 To move an event from Upcoming Jams to Past Jams, change: